ChuckBTaylor/employee-manager-frontend/README.md

 In /helpers any function that doesn't really fit anywhere else.
 Try to keep them organized by what they do.

+Big shoutout to [Big Calendar](http://intljusticemission.github.io/react-big-calendar/examples/index.html).
+They made my life so much easier.

+Some [Semantic](https://react.semantic-ui.com/introduction) use as well.

+I'm open to all styling suggestions

+No external API connections.

 [Backend Repo](https://github.com/ChuckBTaylor/employee-manager-backend)